Mawla/Agency-Starter-Framework/README.md

 - `yarn test` runs tests

 - `yarn create-page` runs the cli to add a page
-- `yarn create-hero` runs the cli to create a hero
 - `yarn create-module` runs the cli to create a module
 - `yarn create-dialog` runs the cli to create a dialog